tasmota/docs/docs/Getting-Started.md

 !!! tip
     Keep your personal configuration in a text file and simply copy and paste the backlog commands to a newly flashed device.

+## After Configuration
+Your device is connected to your network and to the MQTT broker.
+One last thing to do is configure your device using [Templates](Templates) in **Configuration - Configure Template** or [Modules](Modules) in **Configuration - Configure Module**.

+!!! quote "Check out all the supported devices in [Tasmota Device Templates Repository](https://templates.blakadder.com/)"

 !!! warning
      If you experience power fluctuations in your power grid its best to immediately disable [Power Cycle Recovery](Device-Recovery#fast-power-cycle-device-recovery) feature with command [`SetOption65 1`](Commands.md#setoption65) immediately or you might end up with firmware defaults on your device.

 [Commands](Commands) and Backlog are powerful and in time you can learn to configure almost everything (NTP servers, longitude and latitude, custom device options, etc) with a few copy and paste moves.

-Your device is connected to your network and to the MQTT broker.
-One last thing to do is configure your device using [Templates](Templates) in **Configuration - Configure Template** or [Modules](Modules) in **Configuration - Configure Module**.

-!!! quote "Check out all the supported devices in [Tasmota Device Templates Repository](https://templates.blakadder.com/)"